前澤友作、今日、「アートは自由だ。」 Yusaku Maezawa today’s Twitter posting “Art is liberty.”

 11:34 PM – 8 Dec 2016

-The Mori Arts Center Gallery 森アーツセンターギャラリー, belonging to the Mori Museum 森美術館 (which also has no sufficient money for a serious, historical collection), is waiting for your two Basquiats, to cash in some money, too.
+The Mori Arts Center Gallery 森アーツセンターギャラリー, belonging to the Mori Museum 森美術館 (which also has no sufficient money for a serious, historical, cutting edge art collection), is waiting for your two Basquiats, to cash in some money, too.

 Let’s see, if Mr. Maezawa will sell his Basquiats just right after the exhibition at the Mori Arts Center Gallery.
 That would be scandalous, not only in the context of the global art world, but also for the “Japanese Council of Art Museums” 全国美術館会議